narwhals-dev/archive/community-meetings/community-2024-06-07.md

 ## Action items

-- Set up a public Google calendar for Narwhals community meetings.
+- Set up a public Google calendar for Narwhals community meetings as a bi-weekly event on Fridays at 2:30 pm UTC.
+- Set up this archive repository for the community meetings notes.

 ---